UPDATED: February 2015

 Several interim studies are currently in process under this parent authority including a study for Livingston Manor and a floodplain reconnection study.
 Delaware County, NY and the Corps are currently negotiating a project management plan and Feasibility Cost Share Agreement (FCSA) for a continuing study under this parent authority for flood risk management and ecosystem restoration along the East Branch Delaware River and its tributaries.
 New York State Department of Environmental Conservation is also considering participation on the study.

 STATUS: An expedited 905(b) reconnaissance study addendum was approved.
 Recent flood events and corresponding field visits of problem areas in the Upper Delaware River Watershed with other agencies show the need for a comprehensive Upper Delaware River Watershed Study to evaluate alternatives in the larger watershed beyond those already in the feasibility phase (ie. Livingstone Manor).
-The Corps has made several field inspections over the last year and participated in multiple community meetings to better define the problem and identify cost share partners.
+The Corps has made several field inspections over the last year and participated in multiple community meetings to better define problem areas in Delaware County, NY and identify cost share partners.
+Additional site visits and coordination with NYSDEP will be conducted in Spring 2015.
 In order to initiate a full Feasibility Study, a cost-sharing sponsor and the Corps must execute a Feasibility Cost Share Agreement (FCSA).
 The Corps anticipates executing such an agreement in Fiscal Year 2015.

 PROJECT GOALS: The purpose of this project is to evaluate alternatives in the larger watershed beyond those already in the feasibility phase for flood risk management and ecosystem restoration.